kw7oe/phoenix-opentelemetry-example/README.md

 So, search for the services documentation on whether they support OTLP protocol for their ingestion.

-### Example

 Here, we also include example configuration to export your telemetry data to Honeycomb and Lightstep.

-#### Exporting to Honeycomb
+### Exporting to Honeycomb

 As documented in [here][3], we can configure our `opentelemetry_exporter` to export our telemetry data directly to the Honeycomb OpenTelemetry endpoint with